c-marc/vinted-frontend/README.md

+# Vinted Frontend

+My version.

 ## Features

-- decent css and responsiveness
+- decent css with attention for responsiveness and accessibilty (label/hover/focus)
 - fallback for missing avatars and consistent display
 - account for null filters :
   - for states